javaPhil/Development/README.md

 # Development
-Many learning projects all in one place from Android to Angular, this project is a cluster of awesomeness.
+Many learning projects all in one place from web to Android, this space is a cluster of half-finished awesomeness.